Subalgebras of simple AF-algebras

-For (3), as $B_\omega$ has real rank zero and stable rank one, so does $J_B$ by Corollary 2.8 in \cite{BrownPedersen:RealRankZero} and Theorem 4.3 in \cite{Rieffel:StableRank}, respectively, which state both properties pass to ideals.
+For (3), as $B_\omega$ has real rank zero and stable rank one, so does $J_B$ as both properties pass of ideals by Corollary 2.8 in \cite{BrownPedersen:RealRankZero} and Theorem 4.3 in \cite{Rieffel:StableRank}, respectively.
 If $d \geq 1$ is an integer and $p \in \mathbb{M}_d(J_B)$ is a projection, then